CardinisCode/cardiniscode.github.io/planning/PORTFOLIO_RESTRUCTURE_PLAN.md

 - SEO optimization will be applied to all main pages
 - **PERMANENT SOLUTION**: Moved `education_journey.html` and `work_experience.html` out of `_includes` directory to prevent them from being automatically included by Jekyll layouts

+## 📋 **TODO - Internal Linking Enhancement**

+### **Task**: Add Cross-Project Navigation Links
+**Priority**: High | **Status**: 🔄 **IN PROGRESS** | **Target**: Next week

+**Objective**: Improve SEO and user experience by adding internal links between project pages

+**Implementation Details**:
+- Add links to each of the 3 project pages (Job Hunt Manager, Gas Safety Assessment, Client Onboarding)
+- Include links to the other 2 projects on each project page
+- Add link to the main "Projects" page on each project page
+- Links should be placed at the bottom of each project page

+**Display Options**:
+1. **Stacked Links** (Recommended): Links displayed vertically underneath each other with "Projects" page at the bottom
+   - Style: Large text (not CTA buttons)
+   - Clean, minimal design
+   - Easy to scan and navigate

+2. **Tile Display**: Links displayed as tiles similar to Projects page and index page
+   - More visual approach
+   - Consistent with existing design patterns

+**Files to Update**:
+- `job-hunt-manager.html`
+- `gas-safety-assessment.html`
+- `client-onboarding.html`

+**SEO Benefits**:
+- Improved internal linking structure
+- Better user navigation experience
+- Enhanced page authority distribution
+- Reduced bounce rate through better site exploration

+**Next Steps**:
+1. Choose display option (stacked vs tiles)
+2. Implement on all 3 project pages
+3. Test navigation flow
+4. Monitor SEO impact in Google Search Console

 ---
 **Last Updated**: September 3, 2025
 **Status**: Implementation Phase - Job Hunt Manager Project Implementation (COMPLETED)